AdaRoseCannon/dirty-dom/README.md

 Node.empty(); // Remove all children

-Node.prependChild(); // appendChild but as the first element.
+Node.prependChild(el); // appendChild but as the first element.

+Node.wrap(el); // Wraps itself in el by appending itself to the end.

 Node.css(object); /* Object.style
 It sets the style of elements.